MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-delete.md

 # Responding to GDPR data subject delete requests for Dynamics 365 AI for Customer Service

-The “right to erasure” by the removal of personal data from an organization’s customer data is a key protection in the GDPR.
+The “right to erasure” by the removal of personal data from an organization’s customer data is a key protection in the General Data Protection Regulation (GDPR).
 Removing personal data includes removing all personal data and system-generated logs, except audit log information.

 ## Manage delete requests